julietgolf/vispipe/src/docs/source/guides/funcdict.rst

 Adding Custom Functions
 ***********************

 Vispipe allows the user to add custom readers, plotters, and stattables.
-Thes functions are contained in function dictionaries.
+These functions are contained in function dictionaries.
 They are placed in a datatype in either the config file or the ``settings.json`` with the keys "readers", "plotters", or "stattables".